karlgluck/ggez-labkit/ggez-labkit-unity-project/Assets/GGEZ/Labkit/Golem/README.md

  3. **Collection Register** - Registers deriving from `ICollectionRegister` clear their change-tracking members
  4. **Variable Rollover** - Variables assign their new values to registers and mark changed cells for update

-## Principles
+Because we need to maintain this phase order across all golems, the central `GolemManager` class manages all golem updates.
+A Golem itself has no `Update` function.

- * Variables allow golems to be update-order independent since variables only change their value on a frame-boundary.
+## Variables only change their value on a frame-boundary

+So that each golem's update can be mutually order-independent.
+It also tees

  * Golems running without modification quickly require no allocation and no reflection to execute.
 In particular, this means no boxing.

 ## Cells can be updated even if their inputs don't change